 DARWIN CITY CAMPUS

-Alana Kaye College is located in the Learning Precinct within Darwin’s City Business District (CBD) which is easily accessible by walking, cycling or public transport.
+Alana Kaye College is located in t Darwin’s City Business District (CBD) which is easily accessible by walking, cycling or public transport.
 It is close to a variety of restaurants, cafes and a wide range of shops and stores in the Darwin Mall and only a short walk to the Darwin Waterfront Precinct.
-The learning precinct has all the facilities required for your learning experience; it is fitted out with comfortable training rooms, student breakout areas and common areas; and is an ideal location for meeting other students.
+Alana Kaye College's Darwin campus has all the facilities required for your learning experience; it is fitted out with comfortable training rooms, student breakout areas and common areas; and is an ideal location for meeting other students.

 Darwin is a very easy city to live and is arguably Australia’s most cosmopolitan city boasting a population made up of people from more than 60 nationalities and 70 different ethnic backgrounds.
 Its many exciting ethnic cultural festivals and weekly food and craft markets particularly highlight the city’s multicultural mix.
 Darwin is the second-fastest grown capital city in Australia and is developing into a highly sophisticated city.